alexferl/flask-simpleldap/README.md

 # Flask-SimpleLDAP
-Flask-SimpleLDAP provides LDAP authentication for Flask.

-Flask-SimpleLDAP is compatible with and tested on Python 3.8+.
+Flask-SimpleLDAP provides LDAP authentication for Flask and is compatible with and tested on Python 3.8+.

 ## Quickstart
 First, install Flask-SimpleLDAP: